MOUNTAIN HOME RANCH RESORT

 The Move West

 The Orth’s dream was for land in California, and when there was an opening at the Pullman factory in the San Francisco Bay Area, they moved west, buying a house in Richmond.
 Soon, they heard of a potential homestead in the hills outside of Calistoga in 1913.
 Under the terms of the Homestead Act, a citizen needed only to build a cabin, fence off part of the area, and live on the land for five years and the government would grant title to the land.
 The cabin had been built, but the owner decided to sell before his five years were completed.
 The Orths bought the cabin and moved to the country with their two children Emmy and Richard, and Emma’s brother, Gus.

-Of the many fires the family has endured the post card, how it all began, survived.
+Of the many fires the family has endured, this post card—how it all began—survived.

 L. Orth, 3634 Bissell Ave Richmond, Cal

 D.Sir.
 I have 94 acres of homestead in Sonoma Co near good town roads.

 About 2,000 cords of timber.
 Good live creek & fine springs.
 Small house all furnished tools & implements – might relinquish or sell improvements for one hundred dollars.

 Hot sulphur springs and fine climate above worth more than price asked.